Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/11_dots_brackets_notation/README.md

 Let's look at another example to make the need for the bracket notation even more clear.

-Let's say that we don't know yet which propety we want to show, instead we get this from some user interface, what we can do is:
+Let's say that we don't know yet which property we want to show, instead we get this from some user interface, what we can do is:

 ```js
 const interestedIn = prompt(